Continuing Education

 Pro Bono Counseling is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Pro Bono Counseling maintains responsibility for this program and its content.
 The Maryland Boards of Social Work Examiners and Professional Counselors and Therapists certify that this program meets the criteria for two (2) credit hours of continuing education for social workers, professional counselors, and therapists licensed in Maryland.

-CE credit is granted to participants with documented attendance at individual workshops and competed evaluation forms for those sessions.
+CE credit is granted to participants with documented attendance and participation at individual workshops.
 Attendance is monitored.
-Credit will not be granted to registrants who late or depart early from a session.
+Credit will not be granted to registrants who arrive late or depart early from a session.
 Participants will be asked to submit a completed evaluation form at the end of the session.
 It is the responsibility of registrants to comply with these requirements.

 Providing Counseling Pro Bono: Clinical Applications for Volunteers

-Featured Presenters: Amy Greensfelder, LCSW; Sherri Bloom, LCSW-C; and Yolonda Nelson-Swain, MAHS, VASIII
+Featured Presenters: Sherri Bloom, LCSW-C; and Yolonda Nelson-Swain, MAHS, VASIII

 Featured Presenters